A woman with short hair smiling, holding a notebook in front of her, standing in front of a textured wall.

 June Nelson is a contemporary artist living in Lewes, East Sussex, whose work focuses on drawing and painting, often shaped by personal narrative, social observation., and history.
 She is particularly interested in female agency and bearing witness to silenced lives.
 Raised in industrial South Wales, she brings a grounded, reflective sensibility to her practice.

 After studying English at the University of Reading, Nelson had a career in academic and educational publishing.
-Alongside this, she developed her artistic voice, through classes at Glasgow School of Art and later the 369 Gallery and studio complex in Edinburgh.
-A move to the South of England , with a young family, led to her formal training in Fine Art (Painting) at the University of Brighton.
-She is currently part of the Turps Offsite Programme, an intensive artist-led mentoring programme that supports critical engagement and development within a peer-led context.
+Alongside this, she developed her artistic voice through classes at Glasgow School of Art and later the 369 Gallery and studio complex in Edinburgh.
+A move to the South of England , with a young family, led to a more formal training in Fine Art (Painting) at the University of Brighton.

 STATEMENT